REVIEW: Captain Marvel

 The action sequences do almost nothing interesting at all.
 They’re basically CGI light shows, so if you’re into that sort of thing go for it, but hardly anything creative comes out of the action here.
-There’s one decent fight on a train, but when compared to the hundreds and hundreds of amazing train combat scenes that exist, it feels woefully flat.
+There’s one decent fight on a train, but when compared to the hundreds and hundreds of amazing train combat scenes that exist, it falls woefully flat.
 Like, seriously.
 Even in superhero movies we have Spiderman 2 and The Wolverine.
 You’re not going to live up to that.
 Do something different.

 It also stumbles in all kinds of new places I wasn’t expecting.
 The soundtrack does absolutely nothing for this film and comes across as an auto generated 90s Spotify playlist rather than something intimately curated for each scene like in Guardians 1 and 2.

 AND SPEAKING OF THE 90S!
 This movie is ridiculous in its use of the time period.
 It’s basically a crutch.
 A way to create “humor” by referencing that Mad Fresh lifestyle that all the millennials crave.
 The 90s have no effect on the story, no effect on the characters, and no symbolic value as far as I can tell.
 There is absolutely no reason for this movie to be set in the past except to exploit nostalgia and drive ticket sales.
 Ugh.